hruzgar/artemis-dl/README.md

 - **Exercise Repositories:** Find and download repositories (even hidden ones) of exercises directly from the Artemis git server (bitbucket).
 - **One-command Course Download:** And all of this with only *one command!!*.
 Download full Artemis-Courses with a single command, creating a lasting local archive.

-Each exercise gets the following folder structure after download (in progress.. currently its a bit different):
+Each exercise gets the following folder structure after download (was added in the newest release 0.2.0):
 ```
 Exercise-Name/
 ├── repos/